ayubsh/alx-system_engineering-devops/0x00-shell_basics/README.md

 The pwd, prints the current working directory to the terminal The ls, list all directory in the current directory The ls -l, list files the long format
+The ls -la, list all files even the hidden one in long format